Spymate: Plot

 Apparently, Minkey was genetically enhanced and specially trained as a part of operation SPYMATE, but when the Russians moved in on the project, Mike was ordered to terminate Minkey.
 After Minkey exhibited formidable martial arts skills against KGB agents, Mike requested him as a partner.
 Meanwhile, Mike and Minkey find Dr. Amour, who tells them that Dr. Farley plans to use Amelia's drill to cut through the Earth's crust in a Japanese volcano and harness the heat energy of the Earth's core.
 However, according to Dr. Amour's calculation, the energy will cause a massive earthquake that could wipe Japan off the map.
 Dr. Amour agrees to take Mike and Minkey to Dr. Farley's drill site.
 Meanwhile, Amelia is becoming suspicious of Dr. Farley.
 She tries to escape, but is captured and held prisoner.
 Meanwhile, Mike, Minkey, and Dr. Amour parachute into the drill site.

 Dr. Amour and Mike are captured, but Minkey escapes with the help of a Japanese ninja sensei, who "has been awaiting him."
 The sensei and his students tell Minkey how to breach Dr. Farley's lab and promise their help.
 Dr. Farley threatens to kill Mike and Dr. Amour if Amelia does not fix the drill.
 Amelia reluctantly tells him to put an elastic band around the drill to dampen the sympathetic resonance.
 Dr. Farley begins drilling into the earth and tells Hugo to kill Mike and Dr. Amour.
 As Mike and Dr. Amour are escorted out, Minkey ambushes Hugo.
 Mike fights off the other guards while Dr. Amour and Minkey run to the drill chamber.
 Dr. Amour distracts Dr. Farley while Mike and Minkey take out the guards in the drill chamber and rescue Amelia.
 More guards pour in, but Minkey's ninja friends drop out of the ceiling.
 Dr. Amour and Amelia stop the drill, but this causes it to explode.
 Mike, Minkey, Dr. Amour, and Amelia barely escape the exploding lab.
 Outside, Amelia exclaims to Mike that he really is a spy.
 Minkey receives a call from the president requesting his services in a "delicate matter" and snowboards away to more adventures.
-Minkey was not seen in any other films besides this, leaving the franchise on a cliffhanger ending.
+This would, however, be the last entry in the franchise, leaving Minkey's further adventures unclear and leaving the series on a cliffhanger.